amir-eid/game-of-the-day/README.md

 # 🏆 Game of the Day: Sports Analytics Pipeline

-An automated data pipeline that scrapes daily sports schedules, ranks games based on a custom "watchability" algorithm, and sends the top picks directly to Discord.
+An automated data pipeline that scrapes daily sports schedules from different sources, ranks games based on a custom "watchability" algorithm, and sends the top picks directly to Discord.

 ## 🚀 Overview
 This project is designed to solve the "What should I watch today?" problem for sports fans.
 It handles everything from raw data extraction to final mobile notifications.